Positive Young Minds

 However, there is a growing movement of people who know that tapping into personal and universal energy can create a sense of oneness and wholeness that transcends the artificial.

-Welcome to my corner of the world, where you can find practical ways to claim your own space.
+Welcome to this slow, quiet corner of the world, where you can find practical ways to claim your own space and connect with yourself, others, the environment and beyond.

 And you don’t have to claim this space in a huge way with lots of trumpets blaring.

-Confidence can be found in the quiet determination and focus actively connect with and pursue what is important to you, erect your boundaries and live your calm.
+Confidence can be found in the quiet determination as you actively connect with and pursue what is important to you.

-When you actively move to discover what is most important to you and live a life of integrity and authenticity, you become part of the movement that is aiming to heal the world.
+When you discover what matters to you and connect with your values you become part of the movement that is aiming to heal the world.

 Now, that’s exciting.